liferay/lexicon-site/src/pages/docs/patterns/Table/table.md

 #### Hover state

-A table row in hover state show quick actions from the actions menu that can be performed on the element.
-A maximum of three actions that represented by icons can appear.
+When a user hovers over a table row, quick actions from the actions menu are displayed for the element.
+A maximum of three actions (represented by icons) can appear.

-When the row is selected the action do not appear in hover state.
+When the row is selected, the actions do not appear on hover state.

 ![table row in hover state](../../../images/TableViewHover.jpg)